 After entering a location, click the Enter more location details link to add more information.
 This additional context will be included on the event page, below the event address.

 - If you'd like, you can also set an attendee limit – the max number of attendees does not include the host.
 When a limit is set, the system will only accept that number of Yes RSVPs.
 Once the limit is reached, site visitors will be asked if they want to join the wait list for the event.
-If one of the confirmed attendees then switches his response, or if the attendee limit is raised, members on the wait list will be emailed — in the order that they joined the wait list — notifying them that space has opened up and that they can now attend the event.
+If one of the confirmed attendees then switches their response, or if the attendee limit is raised, members on the wait list will be emailed — in the order that they joined the wait list — notifying them that space has opened up and that they can now attend the event.

 Event Host Tools